Happy New Year and welcome to the Sapphic Book Bingo 2024!

 But if you need more book recommendations, here are a few options:

-- I put together a page that shows how my books fit into the Sapphic Book Bingo categories, along with the categories of the IHS Reading Challenge.
+I also put together a site that shows you where my own books fit into the Sapphic Book Bingo as well as the I Heart SapphFic Reading Challenge.

 Leave a comment

 Please leave a comment below and let us know which bingo card you will pick for this year’s reading challenge.
 Are you aiming to complete the 25 squares of the regular bingo card?
 Just one line?
-Or will you take on the Book Unicorn card?
+Or will you take on the Hidden Gems card?